CyberSecurity: 2022 Valuation Multiples

 With people’s lives increasing moving online, we’re constantly leaving behind a digital trail, which involves a rising risk for cybercrimes and an increased need for CyberSecurity.

-In 2020, CyberSecurity start-ups benefited from the accelerated cloud adoption of companies worldwide caused by the pandemic.
+Since 2020, CyberSecurity start-ups benefited from the accelerated cloud adoption of companies worldwide caused by the pandemic.
+Demand for CyberSecurity solutions, especially on the B2B side, has been growing ever since.

 The fast adoption of cloud computing for most businesses further boosted the fortunes of CyberSecurity companies.
 Cloud computing – used by firms to improve operational flexibility, support remote work, and gain access to new technologies – requires protections for managing and securing data access.
 Nearly half of CyberSecurity mega-rounds went to companies protecting cloud environments.

-With sensitive personal and corporate data now flooding the web, in the past three years alone cloud breaches have exposed over 33 billion records, costing affected companies an estimated $5 trillion.
+With sensitive personal and corporate data now flooding the web, between 2017 and 2020 alone cloud breaches have exposed over 33 billion records, costing affected companies an estimated $5 trillion.

 Google’s recent partnership with Munich Re and Allianz signals plans of integrating CyberSecurity with cyber insurance, further highlighting their presence at the forefront of businesses’ priorities.